isokar/gladys-rflink/README.md

 # Gladys RFLink

-Gladys hooks which connect to your RFLink thru a USB serial port in order to control and receive datas from radio devices.
+Gladys hooks which connect to your RFLink thru an Arduino connected to USB serial in order to control and receive datas from radio devices.

 Need Gladys version >= 3.0.0.